wo3kie/cxxDojo/README.md

 **laplace_smoothing.cpp**
 Implement a function to perform _the Laplace smoothing_.
 From [Wikipedia](https://en.wikipedia.org/wiki/Additive_smoothing) the Laplace smoothing, also known as additive smothing (not to be confused with Laplacian smoothing) is a technique used to smooth categorical data.

+**levenstein.cpp**
+Implement the _Levenstein distance_ function.

+From [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), the Levenstein distance is a string metric for measuring the difference between two sequences.
+Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.